streemtech/docker-postfix/README.md

 | `short_sha`      | `false`       | no       | Set to `1`, `t` or `true` to return just the first 8 characters of the hash |
 | `case_sensitive` | `true`        | no       | Set to `0`, `f` or `false` to convert email to lowercase before hashing |

+##### The `noop` filter

+This filter doesn't do anything.
+It's used for testing purposes only.

 ##### Writting your own filters

 It's easy enough to write your own filters.
-The simplest way would be to take the `email-anonymizer.py` filte in this image, write your own and then attach it to the container image under `/scripts`.
+The simplest way would be to take the `email-anonymizer.py` file in this image, write your own and then attach it to the container image under `/scripts`.
 If you're feeling adentorous, you can also install your own Python package -- the script will automatically pick up the class name.